- WHERE TO STAY

 This particular tour has great scope for flexibility in terms of departure time, especially in the summer months.

-The classic schedule for this tour is a departure around 8am, visiting Windsor Castle, home of the Queen with much more than the castle to see, then a visit to one of the most famous ancient monuments in the world Stonehenge.
+The classic schedule for this tour is a departure around 8am, visiting Windsor Castle, favourite residence of Her Late Majesty Queen Elizabeth II, with much more than the castle to see, then a visit to one of the most famous ancient monuments in the world, Stonehenge.

-First stop is Windsor, just 20 miles west of Central London.
-Subject o traffic conditions we will be on the approaches to Windsor about 8.45am.
+First stop is Windsor, just 20 miles west of central London.
+Subject to traffic conditions we will be on the approaches to Windsor about 8.45am.

 Windsor Castle opens at 9.45am and it is a good idea to be one of the first in, especially during the peak months.